AriYJ/Code2seqObfuscated/Model/Obfuscated/README.md

-The model has been divied into two parts because of size limitations.
+The model has been divided into two parts because of size limitations.
 You the following command to merge them into one file:

 ```
 cat java-small-obfuscated-model.tar.gz.parta* > java-small-obfuscated-model.tar.gz